 I found this OKI printer to be missing in the printer driver’s list on my Fedora installation.
 Looking around there seem to be some packages for Debian/Ubuntu for a driver – but not for Fedora.

 Fortunately OKI is providing a driver on their webpage.
-When you download it you get a receive PPD file.
+When you download it you receive PPD file.

 When setting up the printer you have to provide this file manually.